Louiskovski/MIDI-to-BMS-Converter/README.md

 The Bat files with "compressed" requires path to a compress tool, such as yaz0enc.exe from [RARC Tools](https://kuribo64.net/get.php?id=5c98RKoV3uJdGBin).
 Open the Bat with a text editor and replace "C:\Tools\yaz0enc.exe" with path to the exe.

 ## Plans for Updates
-* Timing and Chord Generation
+* Timing and Chord Generation via Midi
 * Control about BMS-only events (such as jumping to other parts of the song) via Markers or similar